tindn/lt-photo-album/README.md

 When running the program in Visual studio, the default argument is -h to display the help text.
 From there, you can then use the right command.

-I have also uploaded the zip files here, so it can be run from any command prompt on Windows without using Visual Studio.
+I have also uploaded the zip files so it can be run from any command prompt on Windows without using Visual Studio.

 1. Just download the zipped files <a href="https://github.com/tindn/lt-photo-album/tree/master/dotnet/photo-album" target="_blank">here</a> and extract them to a specific folder.
-The files include the executable, the config which contains the source url, the related files for NewtonsoftJson.
+The files include the executable, the config which has the source url, and the NewtonsoftJson dll.

-1. Open up command prompt, powershell, or your favorite Command line tool (mine is <a href="http://cmder.net/" target="_blank">cmder</a>.
+1. Open up command prompt, powershell, or your favorite command line tool (mine is <a href="http://cmder.net/" target="_blank">cmder</a>).
 Go to the directory where you extracted the files (or even the bin folder if you build the source code in VS).
 You can use `cd path\to\file` or `pushd path\to\file` to get there.

-1. Simply type photo-album to run the executable and see the magic happen.
+1. Simply type `photo-album` to run the executable and watch the magic happen.

 If you can't run the program, please open an issue on Github and I can assist.

 *Note: this program only runs on Windows*

 ## Evaluations and Improvements

 1. This program is written to fulfil a simple requirement of displaying photos from a specific album.
 There should be a validation of album id input.

-1. While the users of this program probably know what command to use, as specified by the requirement, I felt that it was important to have some help text.
+1. While the users of this program probably know what command to use, I felt that it was important to have some help text.

 1. Unit tests were written to cover the logic for processing arguments, retrieving photos, and displaying photo count.
-No unit tests were written to verify console output, as I feel like this requires decomposing the simple app into smaller components, going beyond the purpose of the program.
+No unit tests were written to verify console output, as this would require decomposing the simple app into smaller components, going beyond its purpose.
 This means only 67% code coverage.